 First, sign up for the Hemophilia of Georgia newsletter.
 We can then notify you by e-mail of important advocacy issues and make it easy for you to contact your state and federal representatives.

 Hemophilia of Georgia accompanies people with bleeding disorders and their family members on visits to elected officials at both the state and the national capitols.
-Each winter the National Hemophilia Foundation sponsors Washington Days and invites members of the Georgia bleeding disorder community to Washington, DC to meet people from across the country and to meet with their representatives in Congress.
-Hemophilia of Georgia also visits district offices and members of Georgia's General Assembly.
-If you are interested in scheduling a visit to the Georgia capitol to meet your representative, please email Nichelle Sims at email@example.com.
-We currently schedule visits Monday through Friday throughout the legislative session, which runs from January through March.
+Each winter the National Hemophilia Foundation sponsors Washington Days and invites members of the Georgia bleeding disorder community to Washington, DC, to meet people from across the country and to meet with their representatives in Congress.
+Hemophilia of Georgia also exhibits at the state capitol during the Georgia General Assembly.

 Finally, let us know your opinions.
 What issues do you think we should address?
 How can we best advocate for Georgians with bleeding disorders?
 Your voice is important - your vote counts.